samuelrms/spy-bot/README.md

 ### **Basic Commands:**

 - `!stats` — Shows your statistics of time in status and voice channels
+- `!clear` — Clear all messages from the current channel (requires "Manage Messages" permission)
 - `!help` — List of all available commands

 ### **Ranking Commands:**